LERNARDO/lernardo/backlog.markdown

 - tab navigation for profiles (paed)
 - color list lines differently
 - change profile list view to only display role and name
-- change activity template list view to only display name, duration, social form and paed count
 - change list views to only use one view

 # Done